skywoman/dti-workshops/blackbird/2023-03-08-data-modelling-workshop.md

   - Any low-hanging fruit features that could be prototyped quickly, like dashboards or UI components?
   - Can Runrig be of any help here?

+## Action Items
+- Jamie
+  - a super basic wireframe for the "inventory &LeftRightArrow; orders" dashboard
+- Chris
+  - ?
+- David
+  - ?

 ## Notes
 - Chris: What would be some useful prototypes for Blackbird's requirements:
   - dead simple inventory tracking